simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

-The last flight of the Tashi Lama had a heroic character.
+The last flight of the Tashi-Lama had a heroic character.
 Three hundred armed lamas accompanied the visionary refugee.
-Each of them, and the Tashi Lama himself, led an extra horse by the bridle, because the flight was hurried---and pursuit threat-
+Each of them, and the Tashi-Lama himself, led an extra horse by the bridle, because the flight was hurried---and pursuit threat-

 <a id="117">**117 LAMAYURU-HEMIS**</a>

 ened them from all sides.
-A message was brought to them, just in time, that five hundred Lhasan horsemen were hastening to cut off escape on the Nagchu Pass.
-The Tashi Lama succeeded in turning to the side and escaping through a gorge.
+A message was brought to them, just in time, that 500 Lhasan horsemen were hastening to cut off escape on the Nagchu Pass.
+The Tashi-Lama succeeded in turning to the side and escaping through a gorge.
 A snowstorm rose and the pursuit was cut off.
 So, full-armed, amidst an incessant galloping, an historic flight occurred---the fulfillment of the ancient prophecies, so important for the future, took place.
-According to an eyewitness, the monk-artist Gelong Champa Tashi, the Tashi Lama took with him from Tashi-lhunpo only the pictures of Shambhala.
+According to an eyewitness, the monk-artist Gelong Champa Tashi, the Tashi-Lama took with him from Tashi-lhunpo only the pictures of Shambhala.
 Out of them, on the way, he gave two to well-known Khutukhtas; and here in Ladak was Rinpoche, from the Chumbi, who told us that now the shortest way is only through Shambhala!
 In many monasteries the images of Maitreya are being raised and restored!

 From hand to hand among the local inhabitants the prophecies and new commands are traveling.
 With excitement they are comparing the dates which have already been fulfilled.
 And they prepare and await, await, await. . . .

 Someone comes in the evening and whispers about a new manuscript of Shambhala.
 We ask him to bring it.

 One must be in these places to understand what occurs!
 One must look into the eyes of these coming ones, in order to realize how vitally important for them is the meaning of Shambhala.
 And the dates of events are not a curious oddity for them but are connected with the structures of the future.
 Though these structures are sometimes dust-ridden and perverted, their substance is vital and stirs the thought.
 Following the development of thought you realize the dreams and hopes.
-And out of these fragments has been pieced together the real departure of the Tashi Lama---an important one.
+And out of these fragments has been pieced together the real departure of the Tashi-Lama---an important one.
 The new web of the world!

-Three years before his departure, the Tashi Lama ordered that frescoes be painted on the walls of his inner chambers.
+Three years before his departure, the Tashi-Lama ordered that frescoes be painted on the walls of his inner chambers.
 In these

 <a id="118">**118 ALTAI-HIMALAYA**</a>

-frescoes in clear symbols are represented all the wanderings of the Tashi Lama through various countries.
+frescoes in clear symbols are represented all the wanderings of the Tashi-Lama through various countries.

 - - - - -